Volume of an n-ball

 Volumes of balls in dimensions 0 through 25; unit ball in red.

-In geometry, a ball is a region in a space comprising all points within a fixed distance, called the radius, from a given point; that is, it is the region enclosed by a sphere or hypersphere.
+In geometry, a ball is a region comprising all points within a fixed distance, called the radius, from a given point; that is, it is the region enclosed by a sphere or hypersphere.
 An n-ball is a ball in an n-dimensional Euclidean space.
 The volume of a n-ball is the Lebesgue measure of this ball, which generalizes to any dimension the usual volume of a ball in 3-dimensional space.
 The volume of a n-ball of radius R is $R^nV_n,$ where $V_n$ is the volume of the unit n-ball, the n-ball of radius 1.

 The real number $V_n$ can be expressed via a two-dimension recurrence relation.

 Closed-form expressions involve the gamma, factorial, or double factorial function.

 The volume can also be expressed in terms of $A_n$, the area of the unit n-sphere.